iamdontolo/open-source/README.md

 # Open Source Project

-<p align="center"> This project is a model of an online music store for an upcoming artist from Sierra Leone, named Don ToLo. </p>
+This project is a model of an online music store for an upcoming artist from Sierra Leone, named Don ToLo.